Here is a thing that draws everyone to Bicho Raro: The promise of a miracle.

 All the Crooked Saints is an evocative and marvelously told story.
 Wry humor, unique fantasy elements, friendship, and the fierce power of hope come together here to create an unforgettable story.
 Not to be missed.
 Will hold special appeal for readers who enjoy character driven fantasy.

-Possible Pairings: The Hazel Wood by Melissa Albert, A Crown of Wishes by Roshani Chokshi, All the Wind in the World by Samantha Mabry, The Weight of Feathers by Anna-Marie McLemore, Bone Gap by Laura Ruby, Strange the Dreamer by Laini Taylor, Places No One Knows by Brenna Yovanoff
+Possible Pairings: The Hazel Wood by Melissa Albert, Midnight at the Electric by Jodi Lynn Anderson, A Crown of Wishes by Roshani Chokshi, Eventide by Sarah Goodman, All the Wind in the World by Samantha Mabry, The Weight of Feathers by Anna-Marie McLemore, Bone Gap by Laura Ruby, Strange the Dreamer by Laini Taylor, The Light Between Worlds by Laura E. Weymouth, Places No One Knows by Brenna Yovanoff

 *An advance copy of this title was provided by the publisher at BookExpo 2017*